|Graduate Program Head||Colin Neill|

 The M.Eng. in Systems Engineering program is designed for students with backgrounds in science or engineering.
 Admission will be granted if the applicant has the necessary program prerequisites and a faculty member in the student's interest area agrees to serve as adviser.
 Normal admission requirements include mathematics through differential equations.
 Scores from the Graduate Record Examinations (GRE) are not an entrance requirement unless the junior/senior grade-point average is below 3.00 (on a 4.00 scale).
 There is no foreign language requirement.

 Students with a 3.00 junior/senior GPA in an appropriate technical degree program will be considered for admission.
 The best-qualified applicants will be accepted.
 Exceptions to the minimum 3.00 GPA may be made for students with special backgrounds, abilities, and interests.

 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 See GCAC-305 Admission Requirements for International Students for more information.

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Requirements.

-All students must complete two required 9-credit core modules, for a total core curriculum of 18 credits, and two other 9-credit modules.
+All candidates must take two required 9-credit core modules for a total core curriculum of 18 credits and two other 9-credit elective modules.
 At least 15 credits of selected courses must be at the 500 level.